dogsbodytech/warboard/client/DEPLOY.md

 WantedBy=multi-user.target
 ```

-set `REDIS_DB_NUMBER` to whatever the config for the python server has it as.
+Set `REDIS_DB_NUMBER` to whatever the config for the python server has it as.
-set the user to the user it should be run under.
+Set the user to the user it should be run under.
 Set `SIRPORTLY_TOKEN` and `SIRPORTLY_key` to the values acquired from your instance.
+Set `ORIGIN` to the origin of the URL you want to serve the app from.

 See <https://github.com/sveltejs/kit/tree/master/packages/adapter-node#environment-variables> for additional options on the server.
 More should be set depending on configuration of the reverse proxy.